chrisbobbe/chrisbobbe.github.io/_posts/2018-01-20-google-challenge-scholarship.md

   name: "foo",
   hairColor: "brown",
   someMethod() {
-    // some code here;
+    // method code here;
   }
 }
 ```

 I see that it's shorter, which might make it better, and I've [read](https://ariya.io/2013/03/es6-and-method-definitions) that it brings method definitions more in line with how `get() { ... }` and `set() { ... }` are defined in ES5, which are both fair points.
 But I'm used to reading JavaScript objects as key-value pairs, and part of me misses the colon.
 What's more, given the new kind of [`this`-scoping](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md#lexical-this) we see in arrow functions (also ES6), I have some trouble processing a strange third thing that uses neither the `function` keyword nor the arrow `=>`.
-Even now, I'm not sure I can say confidently how `this` would work inside a method defined without a colon.
+Even now, I'm not sure I can say confidently how `this` would work inside a method defined the new way.
 I'm sure I will one day.